The Fox and the Cat: Role in the book

 Pinocchio encounters the two after leaving Mangiafuoco's theatre with five gold sequins, whereupon the Fox claims to know Pinocchio's father Mister Geppetto and proposes to Pinocchio to visit the Land of Barn Owls (Paese dei Barbagianni) and thence to a 'Field of Miracles' (Il campo dei Miracoli), where coins can be grown into a money-producing tree.
 A white blackbird warns Pinocchio against these lies, but is eaten by the Cat.
 The Fox covers up this action by claiming that the blackbird talks too much.
 The pair lead Pinocchio to the Red Crayfish Inn (Osteria del Gambero Rosso), where they eat a large meal and ask to be awoken at midnight.

 Two hours before the set time, the pair abandon Pinocchio to pay for the meal with one of his sequins, and have the innkeeper leave a message for Pinocchio that the Cat's eldest kitten had fallen ill, and that they would meet Pinocchio at the Field of Miracles later.
-When Pinocchio leaves the inn, the two attack him in the guise of murderers and in the ensuing struggle, Pinocchio bites off the Cat's paw.
-The murderers then hang Pinocchio from a tree, which he escapes with the assistance of The Fairy with Turquoise Hair, who enlisted a falcon to cut him down.
+When Pinocchio leaves the inn, the two attack him in the guise of bandits and in the ensuing struggle, Pinocchio bites off the Cat's paw.
+The bandits then hang Pinocchio from a tree, which he escapes with the assistance of The Fairy with Turquoise Hair, who enlisted a falcon to cut him down.

-The next day, Pinocchio encounters the pair again, unaware that they are the murderers who tried to hang him.
+The next day, Pinocchio encounters the pair again, unaware they are the bandits who tried to hang him.
 When Pinocchio notices the Cat's paw in a sling, the Fox claims that the Cat cut it off to feed a starving wolf.
 They lead Pinocchio to the town of Catchfools (Acchiappacitrulli), where the coins are soon buried.
 In Pinocchio's absence, the pair dig up the sequins and escape.
 Pinocchio learns of this from a parrot, who mocks him for falling for their tricks.